-&lt;sup>7 There are exceptions.
-For example, yen financial markets are the third largest in the world but sterling markets are widely perceived to be more developed.
-For a ranking of financial sector development, eg see World Economic Forum, 2008.
+7 There are exceptions.
+For example, yen financial markets are the third largest in the world, but sterling markets are widely perceived to be more developed.
+For a ranking of financial sector development, see eg World Economic Forum (2008).

 Transactions costs